Illinois High School Boys Basketball Championship: Sites

 The tournament was originally organized only with the permission of the IHSA, but after one year was taken over by the Association.
-The tournament spent 77 years playing at the University of Illinois at Urbana–Champaign (UIUC) before moving to Bradley University's Carver Arena in Peoria from 1996-2019.
-The 2020 tournament was cancelled due to the COVID-19 pandemic, and on June 15, 2020, the IHSA announced the tournament would move back to UIUC's State Farm Center.
+While the tournament spent the first 11 years rotating to various sites around the state, it spent the next 77 years playing on the campus of the University of Illinois at Urbana–Champaign (UIUC).
+From 1996-2019, it moved to Bradley University's Carver Arena in Peoria.
+The 2020 tournament was cancelled due to the COVID-19 pandemic.
+On June 15, 2020, the IHSA announced the tournament would move back to UIUC's State Farm Center, but due the cancellation of the 2021 tournament (also because of COVID-19), that return would be delayed until 2022.